brennoo/terraform-provider-hrui/docs/data-sources/qos_queue_weight.md

 ---
 page_title: "hrui_qos_queue_weight (Data Source)"
 description: |-
-  Data source to fetch the weight of a specific QoS queue by its ID.
+  Data source to fetch a specific QoS queue by its ID.
 ---

 # hrui_qos_queue_weight (Data Source)

-Data source to fetch the weight of a specific QoS queue by its ID.
+Data source to fetch a specific QoS queue by its ID.

 ## Example Usage